rock-core/rock-and-syskit/source/components/writing_the_hooks.html.md

 port-reading patterns.

-All input ports are cleared on `startHook`, i.e. just after `startHook`, the status will often be `NoData`.
+All input ports are cleared on `startHook`, i.e. just after `startHook`, the status will very likely be `NoData`.
 This is done so that the component does not read stale data from its last execution.
+{: #port-clear-on-start}

 Input ports can be used in the C++ code in two ways, which one you want to use depends on what you actually want to do.